 Matthew Ricketts - Lucent

-Pawel Malinowski - (new work) (in collaboration with Adam Mickiewicz Institute)
+Pawel Malinowski - Paradise Blue [we’d never be apart] (in collaboration with Adam Mickiewicz Institute)

 Heather Roche - clarinet